abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started(v2).md

     ![](media/ddpopup.png)
     > **Note:** After accepting the terms, close the tab to let it run in the background.

-1. On the **Sign in to Microsoft Azure** tab you will see the login screen, in that enter the following email/username, and click on **Next**.
+1. On the **Sign in to Microsoft Azure** tab, you will see the login screen.
+In that enter the following email/username, and click on **Next**.

    * **Email/Username**: <inject key="AzureAdUserEmail"></inject>